hs7558/mev-minter-v7/README.md

-## MEV Minter v5
+## MEV Minter v7

-Developed exclusively for Swampverse mint.
+Developed exclusively for Sartoshi mint.

-## Results

-Did not work because server went to sleep during mint window (I forgot to upgrade to paid dynos).

 ## Deployment Checklist

+- Update gas limit.
 - Upgrade to paid dynos.
 - Set NETWORK to mainnet.
 - Set APP_ENV to production.
+- Ensure enough ETH in accounts.
 - Ensure corrent WALLETs are used.
 - Create and use fresh Blocknative API key.